ihor-chaban/bombardier-automate/README.md

 And type `yes` when prompted for confirmation.
 Watch the deployment process, everything will be set up automatically.
-When the deployment is finished you may log it to some instance with newly-generated SSH key `id-rsa.pem` to inspect the result.
+When the deployment is finished you may log in to some instance with newly-generated SSH key `id-rsa.pem` to inspect the result.
 You’re good to go, just leave it and watch!

 ## Config